d-smith/loghose/README.md

 # Loghose

-Tail a file and send the contents to AWS
+Tail a file and send the contents to AWS.
+Use in conjunction with [K2ES](https://github.com/xtraclabs/k2es) to pump log messages into Elasticsearch

 ## Dependencies